tokers/zstd-nginx-module/README.md

 **Default:** *zstd_min_length 20;*
 **Context:** *http, server, location*

 Sets the minimum length of a response that will be compressed by zstd.
-The length is determined only from the "Content-Length" response header field.
+The length is determined only from the `Content-Length` response header field.

 ### zstd_types